 - Date, place and detailed description of the circumstances of the incident(s) or the violation;

-The information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
+the information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
 Information should include the legal remedies, if any, taken at the national level or regional level, and any other relevant information on the various aspects of the case.
 Some background information about the context where the incidents/violations occurred is always useful and can help the Special Rapporteur better assed the case/ situation being presented.

 Fax: +41 22 917 90 06